LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 > **The _Tarrasque_:** It's impossible to _teleport_ into or out of a hex near the _Tarrasque_'s current position: ending up in the wrong place and other mishaps become more likely the closer you're aiming to the mythological creature.
 And when the _Tarrasque_'s position is unknown, trying to _teleport_ deep into the jungle becomes a gamble: be prepared to re-orient yourself as your first task upon landing.
 Although perhaps an irritating problem, it can be thought of as a blessing when you consider the alternative: being able to blindly _teleport_ directly to the _Tarrasque_ itself.

-> **The _Soulmonger_:** While the _Soulmonger_ is the main quest in _Tomb of Annihilation_, it's sealed inside a dungeon of cruel traps and powerful monsters.
-Consider gathering information about the _Soulmonger_ and the various disasters happening around Chult before trying to _teleport_ directly to the artifact.

 ![immovable rod](../../images/immovable-rod.jpg)

 # Buying Mundane Items